 - salt and freshly found black pepper

-Peel 2 of the peaches, remove the pits, and cut them into large chunks.
-Place them in a food processor fitted with the blade attachment or a blender, and purée them until smooth, about 30 seconds.
+Prepare the peaches: Peel 2 of the peaches, remove the pits, and cut them into large chunks.
+Place them in a food processor fitted with the blade attachment and purée until smooth, about 30 seconds.
 Leaving the skin on, pit the remaining 2 peaches and cut them into bite-sized pieces.
 Set aside.

-Lightly coat the bottom of a large sauté pan with the oil and place it over medium heat high heat.
+Cook the salmon: Generously coat the bottom of a large sauté pan with the oil and place it over medium heat high heat.
 Remove the salmon from the marinade, letting some drip off, but leaving about half of it on the fish.
-On a large plate, sprinkle the marinated salmon with salt and pepper and then place them in the pan.
+On a large plate, sprinkle the marinated salmon with salt and pepper.
+Once the pan is hot, add the salmon.
 You should hear a sizzling sound -- if you don't it's not hot enough.
 Wait for the sizzle!
 Sauté just until it's cooked through, a couple of minutes per side.
-(It should remain translucent in the very center.)
+(It should remain translucent in the center.)
 Set aside to cool completely.

 Combine the ingredients: Add the avocado, scallions and cut peaches to a large mixing bowl.
-Once the salmon has cooled, using your hands, break it into bite-sized pieces and add it to the bowl as well.
+Once the salmon has cooled, use your hands to flake it into bite-sized pieces and add it to the bowl as well.
 Gently mix to combine.

 Spoon the cooked rice into 4 individual serving bowls, or a large serving platter.
 Evenly top it with the salmon mixture.